In Memory of our 3 Squadron

 Son of Forbes and Doris Campbell.
 Husband of Ann Campbell, of Kew, Victoria, Australia.
 Former Melbourne Editor of Sydney Daily Telegraph.

-On 25/1/41 a patrol of 3 Squadron Gladiators were flying at 2,000 feet over the 7th Armoured Division when they were attacked by five Fiat G.50s one of which was damaged by Flying Officer Pete Turnbull, but Flying Officer Campbell in Gloster Gladiator I K8022 was shot down and killed eight miles south-east of Mechili.
+On 25/1/41 a patrol of 3 Squadron Gladiators from Martuba (Libya) and staged through Tmimi were flying at 2,000 feet over the 7th Armoured Division when they were attacked by five Fiat G.50s.
+One of the Italian fighters was damaged by Flying Officer Pete Turnbull, but Flying Officer Campbell in Gloster Gladiator I K8022 was shot down and killed eight miles south-east of Mechili.

 Flight Lieutenant Alan Arthur Gatward, service